asazin90143/asazin90143/README.md

 # Hi, I'm Kenneth Bryan Escala 👋

 ## About me
 I am a student of BS Computer Science at New Era University, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+My journey in tech has started when I took the BS Computer Science program.
 But I'm not just a tech geek.
 I'm also a passionate traveler, a music lover, and a coffee addict.
 I enjoy exploring new places, cultures, and cuisines.
 I also sing in my spare time.
 And I can't start my day without a cup of freshly brewed coffee. ☕

 ## Education